Sorry, this product is unavailable.

-Our meatless meal trio takes advantage of plant-based proteins to create satisfying vegetarian dishes.
-Our chef creates these using fresh produce and inspired flavors.
+Our meatless meal trio utilizes plant-based proteins to craft satisfying vegetarian dishes.
+Our chef crafts these dishes using fresh produce and innovative flavors.
 Subscribe and save 25% off the total value of these bundles!

-Visit the site each week on Thursday morning to see the new menu for the week ahead.
+Visit the site each Thursday to view the new menu for the upcoming week.

 This week's vegetarian menu includes:

-Meal Kit #1 - Spring Panzanella with Asparagus & Burrata
+Meal Kit #1 - Sesame Noodle Stir-Fry with Yuba, Broccoli & Carrots

 What You Get